yallxe/hogg/readme.md

 # Why DNS?
 HTTP Proxy is great, but it will cause problems with SSL for different softwares (I've tried mitmproxy with python earlier, and it was honestly a complete fail).
 So, DNS Sniffing comes as an extremely problem-less solution to silently sniff websites your PC is visiting.

+# Vulnerability scanning techniques
+To avoid tons of scanners writter in rust, hogg uses nuclei.
+This tool can rapidly scan multiple websites at once, and is easy to configurate as you can add your own vulnerabilities patterns with it own templates scheme in YAML.

 # Differencies from Trufflehog
 Hogg scans (almost) every single website your PC is visiting, while Trufflehog is an extenstion for browser which scans traffic from your browser only.
 However, Trufflehog can see the responses websites are sending, what means that it can lookup for leaked API tokens and etc., while Hogg just can't, because its all DNS.